4 ways working in B2B tech marketing has shaped our designers

-Two friends, Mark and TJ, are on their annual camping trip together in the remote wilderness when early one morning, Mark is woken out of his sleep by the sounds of something very large prowling around the tent.
-The sheer size of the animal and its grunting sounds told Mark instantly that this is a grizzly bear—a very dangerous animal.
+Two friends, Cory and Taylor, are on their annual camping trip together in the remote wilderness when early one morning, Cory is suddenly awoken by the sounds of an animal outside the tent.
+Its sheer size and its grunting tells Cory instantly that it’s a grizzly bear—a very dangerous animal.

-So Mark quickly awakens TJ in an alarmed whisper, “Get up, TJ!
+So, Cory quickly awakens Taylor in an alarmed whisper, “Get up, Taylor!
 There's a grizzly outside our tent!”
-While TJ gets up, Mark is clearly starting to panic; his breathing accelerates as his eyes frantically scan the tent for any kind of weapon he may use to fend off the fierce beast.
+While Taylor gets up, Cory is clearly panicking: his breathing accelerates as his eyes frantically scan the tent for a weapon to fend off the fierce beast.

-Meanwhile, TJ has quietly pulled his legs out of his sleeping bag, and is beginning to slowly put on his sneakers.
-Now hyperventilating with sheer panic, Mark looks over and notices TJ calmly lacing up his sneakers.
+Meanwhile, Taylor is putting on her sneakers.
+Now hyperventilating with sheer panic, Cory looks over and notices Taylor calmly lacing them.

-Shocked at TJ’s lack of alarm, Mark asks “What are you doing??
-You can’t outrun a grizzly bear!
-It can run at least twice as fast as you!!”
+Shocked at Taylor’s lack of alarm, Cory asks, “What are you doing?
+You can’t outrun a grizzly bear!”

-TJ looks up at Mark and says, “It’s not the grizzly bear that I need to outrun.”
+Taylor looks up at Cory and says, “It’s not the grizzly bear I need to outrun.”

-While Mark wrongly assumed his competition was the grizzly bear, TJ knew his true competition.
+While Cory wrongly assumed his competition was the grizzly bear, Taylor knew hers was Cory.

 Unfortunately, many B2B marketers today don’t know their true competition.
 As a test, write down the name of your top three true competitors in order of formidability.
-That is, to whom will you lose the most business to this year?
+To whom will you lose the most business this year?

-Did you write down “the decision to do nothing” in the number one slot?
+Did you write down “the decision to do nothing” in the #1 slot?
 If you’re a B2B technology marketer, chances are you should have.

-And that’s because you are far more likely to lose business because a potential customer has decided not to implement your solution (or otherwise continue on their own).
-In fact, studies show that the decision to do nothing (status quo) is responsible for up to 60% of all sales deals lost.
+You are far more likely to lose business because a potential customer has decided not to implement your solution (or otherwise continue on their own).
+In fact, studies show that the decision to do nothing (keeping the status quo) is responsible for up to 60% of all sales deals lost.

 Here are some tips to help you address the status quo head on:

-As with any sales effort, you must be readily able to support your case against the decision to do nothing (and the risks) with industry statistics, anecdotes, customer proof points and testimonials, and other supporting proof points.
+As with any sales effort, you must be readily able to support your case against the decision to do nothing (and its risks) with industry statistics, anecdotes, customer proof points and testimonials, and other supporting evidence.
 Case studies that show the downside and risks of doing nothing are particularly useful.
 Where possible, leverage upcoming regulatory changes or other industry factors that are likely to accentuate the risks and pains involved with doing nothing.

-The bottom line is: don’t lose sight of your true competition in your sales messaging and marketing efforts.
+The bottom line is don’t lose sight of your true competition in your sales messaging and marketing efforts.
 It’s not always the big, industry-leading vendors that make up your most formidable competition.
-The decision to do nothing is a very compelling decision for most people.
-After all, it requires the least amount of work and requires no immediate change (at least not in the short term).
-And for many people who fear the unknown of change, there is an emotional preference for the current state of affairs (known as “Status Quo Bias”).
-To break this emotional barrier, marketers must find and highlight the risks involved with doing nothing—and help customers clearly see that action (toward the purchase of your solution) is the stronger, more compelling, safer and smarter decision.
+The decision to do nothing is very compelling for most people: It requires the least amount of work and no immediate change (at least not in the short term).

+For people who fear the unknown of change, there is an emotional preference for the current state of affairs.
+To break this emotional barrier, marketers must find and highlight the risks involved with doing nothing—and help customers clearly see that action (toward your solution) is the stronger, more compelling, safer, and smarter decision.